TURBOTEST: Learning When Less is Enough through Early Termination of Internet Speed Tests: Evaluation

 \subsection{\toolname vs. Existing Strategies}

 We first ask whether \textsc{TurboTest} extends the accuracy--savings frontier beyond existing early termination strategies.
 Each method exposes a tunable parameter that trades accuracy for efficiency: $\epsilon$ in \textsc{TurboTest}, pipe-full counts in BBR, and similarity threshold $\beta$ in CIS.
-Because these parameters sweep out different operating points, comparing fixed settings is uninformative.
+Because these parameters span different operating points, comparing strategies with their default or "fixed" settings alone is uninformative.
 Instead, we compare their \emph{Pareto frontiers} in the two-dimensional space of accuracy (median relative error) and efficiency (cumulative data transfer).
 Figure~\ref{fig:pareto_all} shows these frontiers for \textsc{TurboTest}, BBR, and CIS.
-The X-axis shows median relative error, and the Y-axis reports cumulative data transfer as a percentage of the 6.6~TB required if all 40k tests in the set ran to completion.
+The X-axis shows median relative error.
+The Y-axis reports cumulative data transfer as a percentage of the 172.3~TB required if all 1 million tests in the set ran to completion.
 The lines denote the frontier for each method with markers indicating parameter settings.